Suspected WikiLeaks source appears in U.S. court

 | FORT MEADE, Maryland

-Private First Class Bradley Manning, 23, faces charges including aiding the enemy, which could send him to prison for life.
-He is suspected of being the source of documents that eventually were released on the Internet by WikiLeaks -- data dumps that Washington said jeopardized national security.

-Manning was quiet as he sat in the courtroom at Fort Meade, Maryland, wearing military fatigues and dark-rimmed glasses, occasionally taking notes during the pre-trial proceedings.
+Private First Class Bradley Manning, charged with supplying WikiLeaks with massive dumps of classified U.S. documents, sat quietly in the courtroom at Fort Meade, Maryland, wearing military fatigues, dark-rimmed glasses and a short haircut.

-He answered with a quick, "Yes, sir" when investigating officer, Army Lieutenant Colonel Paul Almanza, asked him whether he understood the charges against him.
+He answered with a quick, "yes sir" as investigating officer Lieutenant Paul Almanza asked him whether he understood the charges against him.

 After questioning Almanza, Manning attorney David Coombs announced that the defense was filing a motion for the investigating officer to recuse himself because of his work at the Department of Justice.

-The Justice Department is investigating WikiLeaks founder Julian Assange.
+The Justice Department is conducting an investigation of WikiLeaks founder Julian Assange.
 If Justice "had its way," Coombs argued, it would get a plea from Manning that would help it "go after Assange."
-Almanza rejected the motion.

 WikiLeaks eventually posted online hundreds of thousands of sensitive diplomatic cables that exposed the candid views of U.S. officials and their allies.

-It also released about half a million classified U.S. files on the Iraq and Afghan wars.
+It also released about half a million classified U.S. files on the Iraq and Afghan wars -- actions that Washington said jeopardized national security.

+Secretary of State Hillary Clinton on Thursday called the WikiLeaks dump a "a very unfortunate and damaging action ... that put at risk individuals and relationships."

 Prosecutors aim to show there is sufficient evidence to bring Manning to trial at a general court martial on 22 criminal charges.